Collections and objects

 Collections

 In the past, many maps were made of the constructed waterworks.
-Maps from the late 19th century show how water management developed.
+Maps the late 19th century show how water management developed.

 Seal